People > Our People > Johann Georg and Katharina Elisabeth Seder

 Johann Georg and Katharina Elisabeth Seder

-Johann Georg Seder was born February 5, 1863 in Norka, Russia.
-His father was Wilhelm Seder who was born August 23, 1843 and died there on January 12, 1885.
-His mother was Magdalena Kohler who was born May 8, 1842 in Norka, Russia and also died there.
+Johann Georg Seder was born on February 5, 1864, in Norka, Russia.
+His father, Wilhelm Seder, was born in Norka on August 23, 1843, and died there on January 12, 1885.
+His mother, Magdalena Kohler, was born May 8, 1842, in Norka, Russia and died there.

 In 1910, the family lived at 750 Kerby St. in Portland, Oregon.
 Two more children were born in Portland, Delbert in 1902 and Emma in

 On July 28, 1934, George married Katharine Elisabeth Green (Grün).
-In 1940, they lived at 3510 Kerby St. George passed away March 11, 1951.
-Services for him were performed at the Zion Congregational Church and the Pearson Funeral Church took care of the burial arrangements.
+In 1940, they lived at 3510 Kerby St. George passed away on March 11, 1951.
+Services for him were performed at the Zion Congregational Church, and the Pearson Funeral Church took care of the burial arrangements.
 He was buried in the Historic Columbian Cemetery along with his first wife.

 In 1910, the family lived at 750 Kerby St. in Portland, Oregon.
 Two more children were born in Portland, Delbert in 1902 and Emma in

 On July 28, 1934, George married Katharine Elisabeth Green (Grün).
-In 1940, they lived at 3510 Kerby St. George passed away March 11, 1951.
-Services for him were performed at the Zion Congregational Church and the Pearson Funeral Church took care of the burial arrangements.
+In 1940, they lived at 3510 Kerby St. George passed away on March 11, 1951.
+Services for him were performed at the Zion Congregational Church, and the Pearson Funeral Church took care of the burial arrangements.
 He was buried in the Historic Columbian Cemetery along with his first wife.

 Sources